Missouri Educator Gateway Assessments (MEGA)

 These assessments include:

-Missouri General Education Assessment (MoGEA)
+Missouri General Education Assessment (MoGEA) or ACT

-Study/review help with the MoGEA is available through the Kahn Academy.
+Free study/review help with the MoGEA is available through the Kahn Academy.

 Missouri Content Assessments (MoCA)